timdeschryver/timdeschryver.dev/content/posts/google-maps-as-an-angular-component/index.md

 ---
 title: Google Maps is now an Angular component
 slug: google-maps-as-an-angular-component
-description: The pearl-lullaby (v9.0.0-rc.0) introduces the second official @angular/component component, a Google Maps component.
+description: The Angular Component pearl-lullaby (v9.0.0-rc.0) release introduces the second official @angular/component component, a Google Maps component.
 In this post, we take a look at getting started with the Google Maps component.
 author: Tim Deschryver
 date: 2019-11-03T13:45:00.000Z
 tags: Angular, Material, Component, Google Maps